veretie/openshift-springboot-s2i/README.md

 will create ```prime-numbers-openshift``` image with SpringBoot application started on image run/start.

 ## Publish image
-Builder image can be published to Docker Hub or other Docker repo for OpenShift availability with ```docker push <yourname>/openshift-springboot-s2i```.
+Builder image can be published to Docker Hub or other Docker repo for OpenShift availability with ```docker push <yourname>/openshift-springboot-s2i``` command.